Huotes/CommitMaker/README.md

 Nothing can escape the gravity of a black hole, except for Chuck Norris.
 Chuck Norris eats black holes.
 They taste like chicken.

 Chuck Norris wipes his ass with chain mail and sandpaper.

+There are no steroids in baseball.
+Just players Chuck Norris has breathed on.